Oesophagectomy

 Sometimes during the operation, the surgeon finds that the tumour cannot be removed.
 This may be because the tumour has spread or gone through the wall of the oesophagus to nearby parts of the body.
 If this happens, your cancer doctor will talk to you about other treatment options.

-The surgeon does this operation through a few small cuts in the tummy (abdomen), rather than one large opening.
-It is sometimes called keyhole surgery.
+The surgeon does this operation through a few small cuts in the tummy (abdomen), rather than 1 large opening.
+It is sometimes called laparoscopic surgery.
 The surgeon puts fine tubes with a camera and light on the end through the cuts.
 This lets them see and work inside the body.
+Depending on the part of the oesophagus they need to reach, they might work in different areas of the body.
+A thoracoscopy looks inside the chest, and a laparoscopy looks inside the tummy.

 You may be able to have part, or all, of your operation by keyhole surgery.
 Your surgeon can tell you whether this is suitable for you.